cli.py

 When you're happy with your migration, you can apply it to your database by running the migrate-apply command.
 This migration will apply any unapplied migrations in your migrations folder up to the last revision.

-$ poetry run migrate-apply
+$ uv run migrate-apply

 🚀 Applied 1729278608 in 0.02s